ILiveInYourWalls04/dsb/README.md

 # dsb
-A discord server bot for my discord server
+dsb stands for Discord server bot, I could just use db (discord bot) but that would be lame :P A discord server bot for my discord server called the Ignited